meilisearch/documentation/references/dump.md

 - `dump_process_failed`: An error occured during dump process, and the task was aborted.
 - `done`: Dump creation is finished and was successful.

-A dump is created in the [dumps folder](/guides/advanced_guides/configuration.md#dumps-folder).
-After the creation process is over, a dump can be imported to a MeiliSearch Instance at runtime.

 ### Example